Social-Projects/ato-project/README.md

 4. upload project to your host
 5. run db_restore.php file from your browser to import data to database

+#Reserve copies
+to make a reserve copy of project run wp_dump.php to make a reserve copy of database run db_dump.php

 - phpmyadmin version: 4.0.10deb1
 - mysql version: 14.14